AtomicMushroom/Iceball/README.md

 We use IntelliJ IDEA 15 for development.
 We recommended you to download Git before you continue.

-Soo, what is Iceball?
+### Soo, what is Iceball?

-Iceball is minecraft-server created by me AtomicMushroom (or Thradrys).
+Iceball is minecraft-server created by me: AtomicMushroom or Thradrys (IGN).

-Better question, what is the Iceball respo
+### Better question, what is the Iceball repository?

+Basically, three very essentials plugins that are required to make you're own minigames on your own server!

+## Why open-source?

+Well, first off I had everything kept private, but the project was getting bigger and bigger, and is right now very hard to maintain on your own.

+## Will I get support if I use your plugins?

+Feel free to ask me questions, but keep in mind, I'm not always here.
+It's simple, just don't always count on me.

+ItSo, this is the idea